neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 #### Steps

-1. From the command prompt, run the following command to run the function app project:
+1. Open a new terminal, run the following command to run the function app project:

     ```powershell
     func start --build